 Grace Terrell, MD, MMM, Committee Vice Chairperson, is CEO of Envision Genomics, helping clinicians diagnose rare disease through the integration of genomic data into clinical care.
 As a leader in health care delivery system reform, Dr. Terrell speaks to health systems, provider groups and professional organizations about the importance of improving population health through patient care model redesign, clinical and information integration, and value-based compensation.
 In 2013, Dr. Terrell launched CHESS, a company dedicated to helping health systems and other medical groups make the transition to value-based medicine.
 For over 16 years, Dr. Terrell served as the President and CEO of Cornerstone Health Care.
 Dr. Terrell currently serves on the Board of Directors of the American Medical Group Association, the American Medical Association’s Integrated Physician section, and the Oliver Wyman Health Innovation Center’s Leadership Alliance.
 She is also a practicing internist.

-Paul N. Casale, MD, MPH, is a cardiologist and Executive Director of NewYork Quality Care, the ACO of New York-Presbyterian, Weill Cornell Medicine and Columbia University College of Physicians and Surgeons.
-He is an Assistant Professor of Clinical Medicine at Weill Cornell Medical College and Senior Scholar in the Department of Health Policy at Sidney Kimmel Medical College at Thomas Jefferson University.
-Dr. Casale serves as Chair of the Data Systems Committee of the Pennsylvania Health Care Cost Containment Council and previously served as Co-Chair of the Brookings-Dartmouth Workgroup on Payment Reform.
-He is a member of the National Quality Forum MAP Clinician Workgroup.
+Paul N. Casale, MD, MPH, is a cardiologist and Executive Director of NewYork Quality Care, the ACO of New York-Presbyterian, Weill Cornell Medicine and Columbia University Vagelos College of Physicians and Surgeons.
+He is a Professor of Clinical Medicine, Division of Cardiology at Weill Cornell Medicine and adjunct Professor at Columbia University.
+He is a Senior Scholar in the Department of Health Policy at Sidney Kimmel Medical College at Thomas Jefferson University.
+Dr. Casale previously served as a member of the AHRQ National Advisory Council and as Co-Chair of the Brookings-Dartmouth Workgroup on Payment Reform.
+He is a current member of the National Quality Forum Measure Applications Partnership Clinician Workgroup.
 Dr. Casale received his medical degree from Weill Cornell Medical College and his master of public health from the Harvard T.H.
 Chan School of Public Health.

 Tim Ferris, MD, MPH, practices primary care internal medicine at Massachusetts General Hospital in Boston, Massachusetts.
 He is also the Chief Executive Officer of the Massachusetts General Physicians Organization, a multi-specialty medical group.
 Dr. Ferris previously served as Senior Vice President for Population Health Management at Partners HealthCare, a non-profit hospital and physicians’ network that includes Brigham and Women’s Hospital and Massachusetts General Hospital; Medical Director at the Massachusetts General Physicians Organization; Chair of the National Quality Forum’s Consensus Standards Approval Committee; and a member of the Health Information Technology Policy Committee’s Quality Measures Workgroup.
 Dr. Ferris received his medical degree from Harvard Medical School.

-Harold D. Miller is President and CEO of the Center for Healthcare Quality and Payment Reform, a national policy center that develops and encourages implementation of national, state, and local strategies for improving the quality and reducing the cost of healthcare.
+Harold D. Miller, is President and CEO of the Center for Healthcare Quality and Payment Reform, a national policy center that develops and encourages implementation of national, state, and local strategies for improving the quality and reducing the cost of healthcare.
 He also serves as Adjunct Professor of Public Policy and Management at Carnegie Mellon University.
+He has assisted physician practices, medical specialty societies, hospitals, employers, government agencies, and community collaboratives in more than 40 states and regions to develop better ways of delivering and paying for health care, and he has written a number of widely-used reports on healthcare payment reform.
 Prior positions include President and CEO of the Network for Regional Healthcare Improvement, President of the Allegheny Conference on Community Development, and Director of the Pennsylvania Governor’s Office of Policy Development.
 He received a Master of Science degree in Public Policy and Management from Carnegie Mellon University.

 Len M. Nichols, PhD, is Director of the Center for Health Policy Research and Ethics and a Professor of Health Policy at George Mason University, in Fairfax, Virginia.
 He is the Principal Investigator on an evaluation of CareFirst’s Patient-Centered Medical Home Program, and is also directing other projects on payment reform and disparities, efficiency, and population health.
 He was an Innovation Advisor to the Center for Medicare and Medicaid Innovation at CMS.
 Dr. Nichols previously served as Vice President of the Center for Studying Health System Change, Principal Research Associate at the Urban Institute, and Senior Advisor for Health Policy at the Office of Management and Budget.
 He received his PhD in Economics from the University of Illinois at Urbana-Champaign.